MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netsecurity/New-NetIPsecAuthProposal.md

 ### -User
 Specifies that the computer should authenticate as the user account, rather than the computer.
-This parameter is valid with NLTM, Kerberos, Cert, or Proxy.
+This parameter is valid with NTLM, Kerberos, Cert, or Proxy.

 ```yaml
 Type: SwitchParameter